 The Sarasota Salvation Army Transitional Development Program provides clients with a structured and supportive environment.
 This is generally offered for those facing imminent eviction as well as homeless women and men.
 The services provided and plan the client needs to follow incorporates achieving financial stability for the family.

->

-> The Salvation Army will help people receive counseling in basic life skills and attend recovery based meetings if needed.
+The Salvation Army will help people receive counseling in basic life skills and attend recovery based meetings if needed.
 They will need to pay a portion of their income towards rent, utilities, and other housing costs.
-However, the Salvation Army will provide them with Shelter, Employment Referrals, Residential Meals, Bag Lunches, Clothing Vouchers, Affordable Housing Referrals, Bus Passes, Case Management and other aid.
+However, the Salvation Army will provide them with Shelter, Employment Referrals, Residential Meals, Bag Lunches, Clothing Vouchers, as well as Affordable Housing Referrals.
+There are also free Bus Passes, Case Management Services and other forms of financial aid.

 There are a few locations.
 Each has a low cost Family Store (Thrift Store) as well as social services, financial aid for bills or rent, food and more.
 The faith based Sarasota Salvation Army charity is focused on helping the needy and less fortunate in the county.